The Challenge: Free Agents

 The Challenge: Free Agents is the 25th season of the MTV reality game show The Challenge.
-The season is located in Uruguay and Chile, with former cast members from MTV's The Real World and The Challenge competing.
-This season marks the first since season 11 that does not include any cast members from The Real World: Austin or the first Fresh Meat challenge.
+The season is located in Uruguay and Chile, with former cast members from The Real World and The Challenge competing.
+This season marks the first since season 11 that does not include any cast members from The Real World: Austin.
 The season follows a new format, featuring each contestant competing in either teams, pairs, or for themselves, for a share of $350,000 in prize money.

 The season premiered with a special 90-minute episode on April 10, 2014 on MTV, marking the first time the show aired on a night other than a Wednesday since season 14 aired in 2007.
 The season concluded its run on June 26, 2014 with the Reunion special.